Gaza War — Strategic Assessment

 Bottom Line Up Front

 The Gaza War, initiated by Hamas’s Operation Al-Aqsa Flood on 7 October 2023 and the Israeli response of Operation Swords of Iron, is the most analytically significant conflict of the 2020s for students of algorithmic warfare, cognitive operations, and the relationship between AI-assisted targeting and international humanitarian law.
-Two and a half years in, three structural facts now define the theater:
+Three structural facts now define the theater in 2026:

-1. Algorithmic targeting at industrial scale — the IDF’s Lavender, Where’s Daddy and Gospel systems compressed the kill chain from hours to minutes and produced the first fully documented case of machine-speed target generation in urban combat.
+3. Algorithmic targeting and famine documentation remain the most analytically significant precedents of the conflict.
+The IDF’s Lavender, Where’s Daddy and Gospel systems compressed the kill chain from hours to minutes and produced the first fully documented case of machine-speed target generation in urban combat.
+The IPC confirmed famine (Phase 5) in Gaza Governorate on 22 August 2025 — the first famine in the Middle East; the December 2025 IPC update partially walked it back post-ceasefire but declared the situation “highly fragile.”

-Assessment (High confidence): the ceasefire is not consolidating; it is functionally degrading.
-The probability of a return to major IDF combat operations within the 90-day forward window is rising.
-Confidence: High — based on extensive primary-source documentation, OCHA reporting, COGAT communications, investigative reporting and corporate disclosures.
+Assessment (High confidence): The October 2025 ceasefire is not consolidating; it is functionally degrading toward renewed major combat under the cover of a nominal truce.
+The probability of formalized return to major IDF combat operations within the forward window is rising.
+Confidence: High — based on extensive primary-source documentation, IPC/WFP famine data, OCHA reporting, COGAT communications, investigative reporting and corporate disclosures.

 1. Key Actors